 I hope these suggestions were helpful and made you think more about how paint color can alter more than, well, just color.

-If you want to learn more about paint colors and create amazing interior paint color palettes for any home, find out about my professional training in the Psychological Color Expert™ certification course.
+If you want to learn how to specify the perfect paint colors and create amazing interior paint color palettes for any home, find out about my professional training in the Psychological Color Expert™ certification course.